thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

 ### map-tiles

 ```
-tscli map-tiles [-h] {disable,enable}
+tscli map-tiles [-h] {disable,enable,status} ...
 ```

 This subcommand supports the following actions:

 * `tscli map-tiles enable [-h] [--online] [--offline] [--tar TAR] [--md5 MD5]`

   Enables ThoughtSpot's map tiles, which are used when constructing geomap charts.
-If you don't have Internet access, you must download the map tiles tar and md5 files.
+If you don't have interest access, you must download the map tiles tar and md5 files.
 Then you must append the following to the `tscli` command.

   * `--online` Download `maptiles` tar from internet. (default: True)
   * `--offline`   Using `maptiles` tar from local disk. (default: False)